cloudstk/WordPress-on-Azure-App-Service/Modifications- in-wp-config/README.md

 # Modifications in wp-config.php
-- database setup
+- Change the default table prefix $table_prefix ='wp_'
-- wp-
+- Disable file editing
+- Utilize the encoding for Keys and Salts
 -